lathonez/clicker/README.md

 # How to start

-**Note** that this seed project requires node v4.x.x or higher and npm 2.14.7.
+**Note** that this project requires node v4.x.x or higher and npm 2.14.7.

 ```bash
 git clone https://github.com/lathonez/clicker.git